Varunreddy6/TIC-TAC-TOE/README.md

 # scaling-octo-telegram
-Here is the Tic tac toe game,
+Here is the Tic Tac Toe game,
 Just Run the code on any python ide and You can play it